 Intrepid Spirit Centers

 Our current mission is also our most wide-spread to date.
-After the completion of NICoE, it became apparent that additional resources dedicated to treating the Invisible Wounds of War were necessary.
+After the completion of NICoE, it became apparent that additional resources dedicated to treating the invisible wounds of war were necessary.
 While NICoE was making groundbreaking advancements in the diagnosis of these injuries, there was still a critical need for more facilities to focus on treating the men and women suffering from TBI and PTS.
 In an effort to continue to address this need, we’re constructing Intrepid Spirit Centers.
 These facilities are satellite centers to the original NICoE, and are located at military bases across the country.
-Each center works in tandem with NICoE to implement the latest technologies and therapies in the continued fight against The War Within.
-10 Intrepid Spirit Centers in total are planned across the country.
-Seven centers are completed and operational and we continue to raise funds for the final three centers.
+Each center works in tandem with NICoE to implement the latest technologies and therapies in the continued fight against the war within.
+Ten Intrepid Spirit Centers in total are planned across the country.
+Eight centers are completed and operational and we continue to raise funds for the final centers.

 Construction for all of our centers is funded entirely by donations from the public.
 In observance of Warrior Care Month and the season of giving fast approaching, now is the time to show gratitude for the military heroes who put their lives on the line everyday.
 Donate today to help heal our heroes.